 As the most elementary electronic temperature controllers, analog controllers are inexpensive yet versatile.
-Often utilized in industrial settings amid harsh conditions, they tend to be robust and reliable.
+They tend to be robust and reliable when used in industrial settings amid harsh conditions.
 Typically, these basic controllers utilize a knob dial, while their temperature controls are simply on or off.
 While useful, their simplicity and lack of visible display make them practical only for all but the basic temperature control tasks.
 They also lack communication capabilities, limiting them to mainly switching on or off heating or cooling devices.

 Limit Electronic Temperature Controller

 These temperature controllers don’t control the temperature independently but limit process temperatures for safety.
 They’re essentially independent safety devices used parallel within an existing control loop.
 Capable of accepting process inputs with limits for low and high temperatures, they’re similar in this sense to regular controllers.
 However, they’re essentially part of redundant control circuitry that shuts down the thermal system if it reaches a high temperature.
 An example of a limit controller would be shutting off a furnace when it exceeds the set temperature to prevent damage to the furnace or product from extreme temperatures.